hatamiarash7/learn-docker/tasks/1/README.md

 1. Create a new directory under `tasks/1/solutions/` named with your name and place all your files there.
 2. Open a Pull Request against the main repository.

+**Note:** You can deliver your solution later if you don't know anything about git yet.